Genaker/TerraformMagentoCloud/README.md

 The behavior of any terraform destroy command can be previewed at any time with an equivalent terraform plan -destroy command.

+# Production staging enviroments

+You can copy/paste folder to creaate new enviroment.
+Consider the following file structure, which defines three magento environments (prod, project-3, stage) with the same infrastructure in each one (an app, a MySQL database, and a VPC):

+└── magento
+    ├── prod
+    │   ├── app
+    │   │   └── main.tf
+    │   ├── mysql
+    │   │   └── main.tf
+    │   └── vpc
+    │       └── main.tf
+    ├── project-3
+    │   ├── app
+    │   │   └── main.tf
+    │   ├── mysql
+    │   │   └── main.tf
+    │   └── vpc
+    │       └── main.tf
+    └── stage
+        ├── app
+        │   └── main.tf
+        ├── mysql
+        │   └── main.tf
+        └── vpc
+            └── main.tf

+The contents of each environment will be more or less identical, except perhaps for a few settings (e.g. the prod environment may run bigger or more servers).
+As the size of the infrastructure grows, having to maintain all of this duplicated code between environments becomes more error prone.
+You can reduce the amount of copy paste using Terraform modules, but even the code to instantiate a module and set up input variables, output variables, providers, and remote state can still create a lot of maintenance overhead.

+Terragrunt allows you to keep your Magento backend configuration DRY (“Don’t Repeat Yourself”) by defining it once in a root location and inheriting that configuration in all child modules.
+Let’s say your Terraform code has the following folder layout:

+stage
+├── frontend-app
+│   └── main.tf
+└── mysql
+    └── main.tf

+To use Terragrunt, add a single terragrunt.hcl file to the root of your repo, in the stage folder, and one terragrunt.hcl file in each module folder:

+stage
+├── terragrunt.hcl
+├── frontend-app
+│   ├── main.tf
+│   └── terragrunt.hcl
+└── mysql
+    ├── main.tf
+    └── terragrunt.hcl

 # Approximate Magento 2 AWS Cloud infrastructure Cost